WestDRI/wgpages/content/apptainer-menu.md

 **Prerequisites**: none
 <!-- [Introduction to Compute Canada cloud](../cloud_cloud) course -->

 This course is a hands-on introduction to working with Singularity/Apptainer containers in an HPC environment.
+Apptainer/Singularity is a great tool to create custom Linux environments and run off-the-shelf Docker containers on an HPC cluster.
+We will look at creating new container images, modifying existing images and installing software into them, and -- if time permits -- running parallel codes inside a container.

 <!-- We will be running Docker inside virtual machines (VMs) in Compute Canada cloud, so you must be familiar -->
 <!-- with setting up a blank Ubuntu server in a cloud VM before attending this course. -->